Image

 3. Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

 It is your right in Missouri to refuse to perform a field test.
-If you are stopped and asked to perform field sobriety tests, contact a DUI attorney near you in Monroe County, MO as soon as you can.
-If you already agreed to and performed a field test and have been arrested for a DUI in Missouri, your DUI attorney in Monroe County, MO will build an unwavering defense to your case or make sure any illegally obtained evidence is thrown out and not used against you in Missouri court.
+If you are stopped and asked to perform field sobriety tests, contact a DUI attorney near you in Monroe County, MO as soon as possible.
+If you have already completed a field test and have been arrested for a DUI in Missouri, your Monroe County, MO DUI attorney will build an impenetrable defense to your case or make sure any illegally obtained evidence is thrown out and not used against you in Missouri court.

 Traffic Checkpoints in Monroe County, MO

-A checkpoint is a temporary roadblock used as a way to systematically screen drivers for driving under the influence.
+A checkpoint is a roadblock temporarily set up on a roadway to systematically screen drivers for driving under the influence.
 Federal law allows the use of DUI checkpoints by police departments, but they must meet certain standards.
-Lawmakers in Missouri have debated banning sobriety checkpoints, but they are currently still allowed by Missouri law.
+Lawmakers in Missouri have debated banning sobriety checkpoints, but curent Missouri law still allows their use.

-Checkpoints in Monroe County and throughout Missouri are not as prevalent as they once were, but it is still wise to familiarize yourself with your rights and the rules regulating checkpoints.
-If you are not sure, speak to a DUI attorney near you at (314) 900-HELP.
+Checkpoints in Monroe County and throughout Missouri are not as prevalent as they once were, but you should still familiarize yourself with your rights and the rules regulating checkpoints.
+When it doubt, turn to a DUI attorney near you at (314) 900-HELP.

 • advertised to the public in advance